Conditions and diseases

 Depending on the severity of the symptoms or the extent of the oxygen deficiency, a bypass operation (coronary bypass surgery) may be necessary.

-A change in lifestyle (e.g. no smoking, a healthy diet, sufficient exercise...) is important in the post-treatment phase.
+A change in lifestyle (e.g. quitting smoking, a healthy diet, sufficient exercise...) is important in the post-treatment phase.
 All these aspects are reflected in the Heart Rehabilitation Programme, which is offered after a heart attack.

 Medication is often started, including: